itay1551/ParallelTime/README.md

 <img src="figures/model-architucture.png" alt="ParallelTime Architucture" width="100%">

 ### Our main contributions:
-* ParallelTime selects the contributions of short-term, long-term, and global memory for each time series patch.
+* ParallelTime (Parallel Time) selects the contributions of short-term, long-term, and global memory for each time series patch.
 * We demonstrate that parallel Mamba-Attention architecture is currently the most effective approach for long-term time series forecasting.
 * Our model, ParallelTime, achieves SOTA performance on real-world benchmarks, delivering better results from previews models with fewer parameters and lower computational cost, critical for real-time forecasting.